 CyberProof makes use of in-house crawler tools to investigate whether clients have exposed information on their servers.
 Our researchers conduct advanced reconnaissance activities and investigate aspects of a client’s digital footprint externally – both from the classic threat intelligence perspective, and from a hacker’s perspective on potential vulnerability points of our client.

-We’ve also developed a number of unique techniques that provide us with enhanced intelligence insights.
+We’ve also developed a number of unique techniques that provide us with enhanced cyber threat intelligence insights.
 For example, one of our crawlers searches for information within old communication protocols – which hackers sometimes use for storing and sharing information.

 We comprehensively map out and identify what assets the client has – domain names, external IP addresses, subdomains, and the technologies they use and more – and then perform reconnaissance activities, just as a hacker (potentially) would.